TheGzuckert/TheGzuckert/README.md

 - 😊 Hi, I'm **Gustavo Zuckert**
 - 🖥️ I am a Junior Developer
 - 👨‍💻 I worked at **Corelab** for 6 months as a full-stack developer
-- 📊 Currently, I work at **Bten** as a DBA, Data Analyst, and Support
 - 🎓 I am in the sixth and final semester of ADS at IFSP (Instituto Federal de Educação, Ciência e Tecnologia de São Paulo)

 ### Technologies